 Bernard Gazier is an economist and Professor emeritus at the University Paris I. He was a member of the Institut Universitaire de France from 2007 to 2012.
 He is a researcher at the Sorbonne Economic Centre (CES), a joint research team of the University Paris I and the CNRS.
-Professor Gazier is President of the Société de Port-Royal and Co-president of the Cournot Centre.
+Professor Gazier is President of the Société de Port-Royal and Co-president of the Cournot Foundation.

 Alice GuionnetÉCOLE NORMALE SUPÉRIEURE IN LYON

 Alice Guionnet is a mathematician and a CNRS Director of Research at the Unit of Mathematics, Pure and Applied (UMPA), a mathematics laboratory of the École Normale Supérieure in Lyon.
 Currently on leave from her professorship in the Department of Mathematics at the Massachusetts Institute of Technology, she sits on the editorial boards of Annales de l’Institut Henri Poincaré and Annals of Probability.
 Professor Guionnet was awarded the Loève Prize in 2009 and was selected to be a Simons Investigator by the Simons Foundation in 2012.